COMHIS/python-basics/4_independent_project/part4.md

 * Create a new directory for the project.
 * Create a new script file in that directory.
 * Copy a source text file (.txt) into that directory.
+* Clean the source text file of the header and footer -parts added by Project Gutenberg.

 ## Read source text